meilisearch/integration-guides/guides/bors.md

 ### Usage

-All the Bors commands have to be written as a comment of the PR.
+All the Bors commands have to be given through comments in the PR.

 #### Simple Check